 Bad credit loans

-A poor credit history doesn’t mean you can’t access loans and credit cards.
+A bad credit history doesn’t mean you can’t access loans and credit cards.
 If you are having any problems getting approved for credit, here’s what you need to know.

 Why can’t I get approved for a loan?

-Why do I have a poor credit score?
+Why do I have a bad credit score?

-Your credit score will be affected if you have:
+Your credit score will be affected if you’ve:

 - Failed to stick to a credit agreement